-Only Michelle Obama Knows For Sure – Why Barack’s Hair Appears Full Gray On Vacation?
-[Opinion]
+Why Does Barack’s Hair Appear Full Gray On Vacation?
+Only Michelle Obama Knows For Sure [Opinion]

 — TNTV (@TahitinuiTV) April 11, 2017

-Witnesses report that at one point Michelle and Barack Obama started out for a water excursion on a small boat, but they were flanked by other boats holding their Secret Service entourage.
+Witnesses report that at one point, Michelle and Barack Obama started out for a water excursion on a small boat, but they were flanked by other boats holding their Secret Service entourage.
 Whatever mood they were going for, leisure, relaxed, romantic or just sight-seeing, the couple didn’t have a chance to do it on their own, as these people surround them day and night.

-The only thing extravagant about the Obama’s after-office vacation is the price, there’s no extravagance by being flanked by people who you couldn’t dismiss even if you wanted to.
+The only thing extravagant about the Obamas after-office vacation is the price; there’s no extravagance by being flanked by people who you couldn’t dismiss even if you wanted to.
 As for price, the villas on the island start a $3,ooo a night for one bedroom and they go up in price from there, according to the Daily Mail.

-As far as money goes, it doesn’t seem as if Barack and Michelle will have any trouble earning a living as they are both in the process of writing separate books for the reported sum of $65 million, according to Publisher’s Weekly.
+As far as money goes, it doesn’t seem as if Barack and Michelle will have any trouble earning a living as they are both in the process of writing separate books for a reported sum of $65 million, according to Publisher’s Weekly.

 Back to that full gray head of hair the former president seems to have in his latest pictures.
-Could it be something as simple as he’s gone natural after using some type of product that covers gray for men?
+Could it be something as simple as he’s gone natural after using some type of product that covers gray hair for men?
 You’ve seen it in commercials, men combing it through their beards and touching up their temples with the product.
 Or could it be as simple as the sun glimmering off the former president’s head just offers the illusion of a full head of gray hair?
 Only Michelle knows for sure.

 [Featured Image by Steve Helber/AP Images]